amethyst/specs/book/src/06_system_data.md

 ## Specifying `SystemData`

-As mentioned earlier, `SystemData` is implemented for tuples of up to 26 elements.
+As mentioned earlier, `SystemData` is implemented for tuples up to 26 elements.
 Should you ever need more, you could even nest these tuples.
-However, at some point you can't keep track of all the elements anymore.
+However, at some point it becomes hard to keep track of all the elements.
 That's why you can also create your own `SystemData` bundle using a struct:

 ```rust,ignore